NSinhaDev18/Parking-Vehicle-Count-App/README.md

 # Parking-Vehicle-Count-App
-This is a react based project
+This is a React based project